rwcitek/A_Gental_Introduction_to_BNF/slides/240_inductive_natural_numbers.md

                     | <Digit>
 <Digit> ::= "0" | "1" | "2" |" 3" | "4" | "5" | "6" |" 7" | "8" | "9"
 ```

-Notice the use of recursion above:

-- The base case is Epsilon or the empty string
-- The recursive case is: itself followed by any of Digit